BLOG > mRNA & LNP > White paper: Ionizable lipids for mRNA-LNP and siRNA-LNP

 SS12 | SS 22 | SS23 |

-Table 1: Recommended ionizable lipids to use as complexing lipid for LNP formulation depending on cell type and origin.
-Various types of cell lines from different origins were transfected with mRNA-LUC or -GFP encapsulated in LNP formulated with OZB catalogue of ionizable lipids.
+Table 2: Recommended ionizable lipids to use as complexing lipid for LNP formulation depending on cell type and origin.
+Various types of cell lines from different origins were transfected with mRNA-LUC or -GFP encapsulated in LNP formulated with OZB catalog of ionizable lipids.
 The best candidate(s) for each cell type were chosen according to the efficiency of transfection.

 Ionizable lipid for in vivo mRNA delivery